timproctor/root-care/rootcare/README.md

 to get the word `Dirt`.
 I also refer to the `Dirt` model as a Trip.
 I probably should have just called it a Trip but to me a trip means you go somewhere, stay and then come back.
-I think there could be a 'Trip' model in the future that might incorporate destinations, so for now this solution only needs the 'Dirt' information.
+I think there could be a 'Trip' model in the future that might incorporate destinations, so for now this solution only needs the `Dirt` information.

 The `Dirt` has methods that calculate change in time and rate.
-The 'Driver' has methods that calculate total miles a driver drives and their average speeds.
+The `Driver` has methods that calculate total miles a driver drives and their average speeds.

 # View